Badestrand/GlobState/README.md

 class Counter extends GlobState {
     _value = 0

-    constructor() {
-        super('counter')  // Provide the name that components can use in 'connect' }
     read() {
         return this._value
     }
     increment() {
         this._value += 1
-        this.updateListeners()  // This will update all subscribed components }
+        this.updateComponents()  // This will update all subscribed components }
 }